 Returns the process, port or tracer module to which all trace messages are sent.

 '''

 stop() -> ok

 '''

-Stops the dbg server and clears all trace flags for all processes and all local trace patterns for all functions.
-Also shuts down all trace clients and closes all trace ports.
+Stops the dbg server, clears all trace flags for all processes, clears all trace patterns for all functions, clears trace patterns for send/receive, shuts down all trace clients, and closes all trace ports.